python3statement/pycon-2017/proposal.md

 META: ^^ why does it only sometimes not work if they don't have setuptools 24.2, is it if they build from source?
 Or why else would this be a problem?

+RESPONSE: It's not a temporal sometimes it's on a per-package case.
+If a package manager use an option of setuptools 29 which is not in setuptools 23.1 it may be that this option prevent the package to build.
+For example 23.1 does not know about python_requires.
+Not sure if it crashes of just ignores it.

 This is why it is all the more important to encourage Python 2 users (in particular) to upgrade their pip version to 9.0+.